Physicslibrary/ARKit-Stereoscope-CDEM/README.md

 Next is generate a texture map (from a high-poly mesh) and decimate/export the high-poly mesh to a low-poly mesh.

-First is to orient the mountain so the user is at a certain position facing a certain direction.
-One way to do this is put a cube at (0,0,0) and then position Grid until Cube.001 is at where you want to be positioned and oriented (direction of Cube.001 green arrow).
+Orient the mountain so the user is at a certain position facing a certain direction (on a river facing Thor Peak).
+One way to do this is add Cube.001 at (0,0,0) and then adjust Grid until Cube.001 is at a specific position and orientation (direction of Cube.001 green arrow).

 <img src="images/22.png" width="640">

 <img src="images/23.png" width="640">

-(warning - in Playgrounds, the position will be correct but orientation will flip, not sure why)
+(warning - in Playgrounds, the position is correct but orientation is not, probably need to know how Blender export objects and how Scenekit read them)

 Create a new view to "UV/Image Editor" and make a new 2048x2048 image called thor.